MicrosoftDocs/microsoft-salescopilot-docs/articles/save-additional-details-outlook.md

 You can select the fields that are saved to the CRM together with emails or meetings.
 Those fields are then shown to sellers when they save emails or meetings to the CRM.
 Sellers can easily find and track customer interactions by categorizing emails and meetings in their CRM inbox.
 For example, sellers might want to categorize emails and meetings based on priority, account, or deal stage.

+> [!NOTE]
+> Additional fields for categorization are not supported when saving recurring meeting series to Dynamics 365.

 **Prerequisite**: Depending on the type of activity that you want to configure, [saving emails or meetings to CRM must be enabled](#enable-or-disable-saving-emails-and-meetings-to-crm).

 1. In the Sales agent admin settings, select **Save to (CRM)**.